Marijuana Grow Guide 2020

 Seeds

-After you have decided which type of cannabis suits your needs you will then have to decide which kind of seeds you want to buy-feminized, regular, or auto-flowering.
+After you have decided which type of cannabis suits your needs you will then have to decide which kind of seeds you want to buy-feminized, regular, or auto-flower.
 Once you understand the difference between the three then it will be easy to decide which one you’ll want to grow.

 a.
 Feminized Seeds

 The most popular kind of seed is feminized and for good reason.
 Only female seeds produce the cannabinoid-rich sensimilla buds that growers harvest and you like to smoke.
-Feminized seeds are produced in a special way so that it only produces female seeds.
+Feminized seeds are produced, in a special way so that it only produces female seeds.
 Buying feminized seeds will take the guesswork out of sexing your plant and save you a lot of time and space.
 It’s a terrible feeling when you spend weeks nurturing a plant and it ends up being male.

 What’s even worse is that the male plant could pollinate your female plants and you end up without any bud.
 Also, regulations force growers in certain areas to only be able to plant a certain amount of cannabis, you wouldn’t want to waste it on growing male plants that you end up throwing out.
 All in all, if you want to have bud, get feminized seeds.